Ecological-Complexity-Lab/network-navigator/README.md

 Containing the parseFTree function, the function recieves the ftree file, and parsed it to a new object that can be transform to a network.
 We added the option to add attributes to the nodes and inter-links edges to the netwrok.

 ## components/NetworkNavigator.js
+Responsible for the rendering, We added the option for changing the size of the nodes and the color.

 ## network
+Represent the network object.

 ## network-layout
+All the d3 shapes and colors are configure in this file.

 ## simulation
+Responsible for the layout of the network.